tristanrussell/DoD/Readme.txt

 the default map, 'Very small Labyrinth of Doom', will be loaded.
 In the case that the map file location you specified cannot be found, this default map will be loaded.

+(NOTE: map files must have both width and height greater than or equal to 5, or else the map would be almost impossible, they must have at least one exit tile, they must have enough gold tiles so that the player can reach the win condition and they must only contain gold, exit, wall and blank tiles.
+The map must also have at least 12 tiles that are not gold.)

 HOW TO PLAY: